Hand washing is a proposed solution against viruses

 Stephenson offers high-quality cleansing products for tackling coronavirus.
 Our range includes Crystal (melt & pour soaps), Extruded (soap noodles), liquid soaps & surfactant-based products which are ionic in nature.
 All our soap-based products Crystal, Extruded, and Liquid soaps are anionic and provide effective cleansing.
 Our surfactant-based products Syndopal, body washes and concentrates are effective as well with milder properties.

 Prolonged hand washing and sanitising has never been more important than it is at the moment especially with most of the world in lockdown as a result of the spread of coronavirus.
-With an increased focus on hygiene and cleanliness, a greater demand for handcare and skincare moisturising products are on the rise.
+With an increased focus on hygiene and cleanliness, a greater demand for handcare and skincare cleansing and moisturising products are on the rise.

 Moisturising hands is important and reducing microbial shedding from the skin is a part of good hand hygiene, which will protect people from picking up viruses and reduce the likelihood of transmission.

 Importance of sensory and moisturising benefits in handcare